survives kaimanawa army training zone

 Diet

 Herbivorous.
 Feeds on grasses, herbs, and tussock.
-Grazes mainly at dawn and dusk, resting during the heat of the day.
-Lives in the rugged, volcanic landscape of the Kaimanawa Ranges.
+Grazes mainly at dawn and dusk.
+Rests during heat of day in sheltered spots.

 Habitat

-The Kaimanawa Ranges of the central North Island.
-They live in the rugged, volcanic landscape of the army training zone, grazing on tussock and scrub.
+Kaimanawa Ranges of central North Island.
+Rugged, volcanic landscape of army training zone.
+Grazes on tussock and scrub in exposed areas.

 Range

-Found only in the Kaimanawa Ranges of the central North Island.
-Lives in the rugged, volcanic landscape of the army training zone, grazing on tussock and scrub.
+Found only in Kaimanawa Ranges of central North Island.
+Lives in rugged, volcanic landscape of army training zone exclusively.

 Endemism